Duluth, Minnesota: Economy

 Duluth is the major regional center for health care, higher education, retail, and business services not only of its own immediate area but also of a larger area encompassing northeastern Minnesota, northwestern Wisconsin, and the western Upper Peninsula of Michigan.
 It is also a major transportation center for the transshipment of coal, taconite, agricultural products, steel, limestone, and cement.
-In recent years it has seen strong growth in the transshipment of wind turbine components coming and going from manufacturers in both Europe and North Dakota and of oversized industrial machinery manufactured all around the world and destined for the tar sands oil extraction projects in northern Alberta.
+In recent years, it has seen strong growth in the transshipment of wind turbine components coming and going from manufacturers in both Europe and North Dakota, as well as of oversized industrial machinery manufactured all around the world and destined for the tar sands oil extraction projects in northern Alberta.
 The Port of Duluth handles an average of 35 million short tons of cargo and nearly 900 vessel visits each year.
-90% of the port's vessels are "Lakers," ships that ship goods exclusively among the upper four Great Lakes and are too large to transit the Welland Canal.
-10% are "Salties", ships that can traverse the seaway all the way from the Atlantic Ocean.
+90 percent of the port's vessels are "Lakers", ships that ship goods exclusively among the upper four Great Lakes and are too large to transit the Welland Canal.
+The rest are "Salties", ships that can traverse the seaway all the way from the Atlantic Ocean.

-The Twin Ports has attracted several new engineering firms including TKDA, Barr Engineering, LHB, Enbridge and Lake Superior Consulting, as well as new start-ups in various fields, including Loll Designs and Epicurean, two sister companies that make eco-friendly furniture and kitchen utensils respectively, and microbrewery Bent Paddle.
+The Twin Ports has attracted several new engineering firms, including TKDA, Barr Engineering, LHB, Enbridge, and Lake Superior Consulting, as well as new start-ups in various fields including Loll Designs and Epicurean, two sister companies that make eco-friendly furniture and kitchen utensils respectively, and microbrewery Bent Paddle.
 Women's clothing retail chain Maurices is also headquartered in Duluth, as are luggage manufacturers and suppliers Duluth Pack and Frost River.
 In 1989, the workwear and accessories brand Duluth Trading Company was founded on a barge in the city's shipping district.
 The company moved its headquarters to southern Wisconsin in 2000.
+Supermarket chain Super One Foods is also based in the Twin Ports, with its headquarters in neighboring Hermantown.